-Ready to make the switch to bank with us?
+Ready to make the switch to Shore United Bank?

 We make it easy!

-We want to make sure you are completely satisfied with your banking experience.
+At Shore United Bank, we want to make sure you are completely satisfied with your banking experience.
 We strive to provide innovative products and an unmatched level of service for our customers.
-If you are ready to make the move to bank with us, follow these simple steps to make your transition quick and easy:
+If you are ready to make the move to Shore United Bank, follow these simple steps to make your transition quick and easy:

-- Open your new account in any of our convenient branch locations.
+- Open your new Shore United Bank account in any of our convenient branch locations.
 Use our New Account Information Checklist to be sure you have everything you need with you to open your new account.

 - Sign up for Online Banking.